Cornell-Tech-Urban-Tech-Hub/heatriskmap/README.md

 ### Development

-To run locally, simply open the `index.html` file in the `static` directory in your browser:
+**Note:** The app must be served through a local web server (not opened directly via `file://`) due to ES6 module CORS restrictions.

+#### Option 1: VS Code Launch Configuration (Recommended)

+Press `F5` or use the "Run and Debug" panel to launch the "Launch Dashboard in Browser" configuration.
+This will automatically start a local HTTP server and open the app in your browser.

+#### Option 2: Manual HTTP Server

+Use Python's built-in HTTP server:

     cd dash/static
-    open index.html

-Or use a simple HTTP server (recommended for local development):

-    cd dash/static
-    python3 -m http.server
+    python3 -m http.server 8000

-Then load the app at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+Then open [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your browser.

 ### Deployment